Pineapple Gingerbread Men

 - Christmas in Pineapple Port.
 Happy Holidays!

-- Mariska and Darla, the women who raised Charlotte, take a trapped opossum to the forest.
+- Mariska and Darla, the women who raised Charlotte, take a trapped animal to the forest.
 This is the funniest part of the book, and I (still) love Amy Vansant’s sense of humor.

-- While reading the other books, I was unsure of how I felt about Charlotte’s boyfriend, Declan.
+- While reading the other books, I wasn’t a fan of Charlotte’s boyfriend, Declan.
 He does own a pawnshop called the Hock o’Bell, which is… too good, but still, I didn’t trust him.
 However, I think that he might have won me over.

 - Seamus.
 I was sad to see that he wasn’t as present as usual, but absence makes the heart grow fonder, right?